consultingly/cuckoo/README.md

 SPOR: Scalable Peer Organised Routing

 SPOR is a lightweight cross-platform application that lets you create a **self-sustaining local internet** without external infrastructure.
-Whether you're **off-grid, in a disaster zone, or just building a local network**, Cuckoo helps you stay connected.
+Whether you're **off-grid, in a disaster zone, or just building a local network**, SPOR helps you stay connected.

 ## 🌍 **Why SPOR?**
 ✅ **No internet?
 No problem.** Cuckoo runs entirely on local WiFi.